moosy/ems-collector-bosch/README.md

 =================================

-ATTENTION: This version has implemented changes to the protocol which makes it INCOMPATIBLE with older Buderus EMS or EMS plus systems.
+ATTENTION: This version has implemented changes to the protocol which makes it INCOMPATIBLE with older Buderus EMS or EMS plus systems!

 It was written and adapted to work with a new Bosch Condens 9800i heater with a UI800 control panel.

-IT NEED A PATCHED VERSION OF DANNY BAUMANN'S ETHERSEX EMS PATCH, TOO!
+IT NEEDS A PATCHED VERSION OF DANNY BAUMANN'S ETHERSEX EMS PATCHES, TOO!

-The EMS dialect used by Boch flips the meaning of the highest address bit! old (Buderus): bit 7 set == polling / sending, bit 7 not set == answer / writing new (Bosch): bit 7 set == answer / writing, bit 7 not set == polling / sending That means that all the addresses have now values greater then 0x80!
+The EMS dialect used by Bosch flips the meaning of the highest address bit!

+old (Buderus): bit 7 set == polling / sending, bit 7 not set == answer / writing

+new (Bosch): bit 7 set == answer / writing, bit 7 not set == polling / sending

+That means that all the addresses have now values greater than 0x80!